 - Dip the sandwich into the egg on both sides and place into the buttery pan.

-- If any mozzarella escapes whilst cooking, just shove it back in or allow it to go a bit crispy in the pan.
+- Once golden brown underneath, carefully but confidently flip the sandwiches in the pan.
+If any mozzarella escapes whilst cooking, just shove it back in or allow it to go a bit crispy in the pan.

 - Gently fry until golden brown on each side and serve immediately.